-Nonetheless, we connected really well while dancing Saturday night, so much so that the whole group got contaminated by our same moves that felt were effortlessly in sync.
+Nonetheless, we connected really well while dancing Saturday night, so much so that the whole group got contaminated by our same moves that felt effortlessly in sync.
 That was a huge surprise and the best part of the weekend by far, though it was full of so many amazing moments.

 It was a dance wandering trip in the mountains.
 We did climb to Piatra Arsă and danced part of the way, in the forest.